Vualto/offline-shaka/README.md

 - You may get a warning saying the certificate is not secure.
 Click advanced and go continue to the site.

-Assuming everything has been set up correctly, you should now see the Shaka Player working locally with https
+Assuming everything has been set up correctly, you should now see the Shaka Player working locally with https.

-By default, Content Name is set to “vualto-drm-encrypted-video”
+By default, Content Name is set to “vualto-drm-encrypted-video”.

 By default, Content Manifest is set to “https://d1chyo78gdexn4.cloudfront.net/vualto-demo/tomorrowland2015/tomorrowland2015.ism/manifest.mpd” - this is a DRM encrypted video.